Phillip-England/bun-mpa-web-template/README.md

 bun run dev
 ```

-Open http://localhost:3000/ with your browser to see the result.# bun_web_template
+Open http://localhost:8080/ with your browser to see the result.